gromacs/releng/docs/releng.rst

   Use the specified CMake version to generate the build system. gcc-X.Y
+  Use the specified gcc version as the compiler. armclang-X.Y
-  Use the specified gcc version as the compiler. clang-X.Y
+  Use the specified armclang version as the compiler. clang-X.Y
   Use the specified clang version as the compiler. clang-static-analyzer-X.Y